arcalab/lince-2.0/readme.md

 > git submodule update --init

+You also need to add the following line to the file `lib/caos/tool/index.html`, at line 57 (since CAOS does not load Plotly by default):

+> <script type="text/javascript" src="js/static/plotly.min.js"></script>

 ## Compilation

 You need to compile this project using the ScalaJS plug-in, following the steps below.
 The result will be a JavaScript file that is already being imported by an existing HTML file.

 1. `sbt fastLinkJS`
-2. open the file `lib/tool/index.html`
+2. open the file `lib/caos/tool/index.html`